verona238/Peredelkino-the-voice-of-contemporaries/README.md

 # Peredelkino-the-voice-of-contemporaries
-The project visualizes data about residencies in Peredelkino and reviews from the cultural center's visitors.
+The project visualizes residency data from Peredelkino and feedback left by the cultural center's visitors.